noahehall/theBookOfNoah/linux/docker/docker.md

     - manage the state of individual services in a system
     - scale services up or down
     - view logs for the collection of containers making a service
+  - compose cmds should be executed in the directory the compose.yml file is located
   - build context
     - directory sent to the docker daemon
     - all files not ignored in `.dockerignore` are available